jaca230/PCIe_XDMA_Lib/README.md

    make install
    ```

-   By default, files will be installed to `/usr/local/bin` for executables and `/usr/local/lib` for libraries.
+   By default, files will be installed to `/usr/local/bin` for executable, `/usr/local/lib` for libraries. and `/usr/local/include/` for headers.
 You can change this by setting the `CMAKE_INSTALL_PREFIX` variable:

    ```bash
    cmake -DCMAKE_INSTALL_PREFIX=/your/custom/path ..